 “Mindful eating is eating with intention while paying attention.”
 (Kati Konersman)

-Weight Loss Coaching might include more helpful stratgies than mindfulness, but living with intention will be part of it in most cases.
+Weight Loss Coaching might include more helpful strategies than mindfulness, but living with intention will be part of it in for sure.
 If you like to read about a weight loss coaching experience, you find it here: How Weight Loss Coaching helps you to lose these stubborn pounds effortlessly.